asimons04/tesseract/README.md

 Read more: [Media Proxy/Cache Docs](docs/MediaProxy.md)

+### Media Bias Fact Check (MBFC) Integration
+Posts with URLs can have a MBFC button in the corner which will lookup the publisher in the MBFC database and return their bias and credibility information.

 ### Fediseer Integration
 - See any endorsements, hesitations, and censures given to instances you're interacting with.
 - Code syntax highlighting in code and inline code blocks.